-U.S. Customs & Border Protection CBP.90v
+U.S. Customs & Border Protection U.S. Department of Homeland Security CBP.gov

 Port of St. Louis

 BACKGROUND

 An aircraft diversion requires Customs and Border Protection participation whenever an unscheduled international aircraft arrives into a CBP jusisdictional area.
 This commonly due to a mechanical problem, weather related, or other safety and/or emergency situation.